department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="hmong-veteran">Hmong Veteran</button>
 <div id="hmong-veteran" class="usa-accordion-content">

+The Hmong Veterans’ Naturalization Act of 2000 (“2000 Act”) eased certain naturalization requirements so that Hmong Veterans and their spouses are eligibile for burial in a national cemetery.

 All of these must be true.
-You:
+The Hmong Veteran:
 - Died on or after March 23, 2018, **and**
-• resided in the U.S. at the time of death, and
+- Resided in the U.S. at the time of death, **and**
-• were naturalized under Section 2(1) of the Hmong Veterans’ Naturalization Act of 2000 (“2000 Act”).
+- Was naturalized under the Hmong Veterans’ Naturalization Act of 2000 (“2000 Act”).

-The Hmong Veterans’ Naturalization Act of 2000 (“2000 Act”) eased certain naturalization requirements for you if you're in one of these categories.
+And you must fit into one of these categories.
 You:
 - Served with special guerrilla units or irregular forces, operating from a base in Laos, in support of the U.S. military, anytime from February 28, 1961, to September 18, 1978, **and**
 - Are the spouse of special guerrilla units or irregular forces, operating from a base in Laos, in support of the U.S. military, anytime from February 28, 1961, to September 18, 1978, **and**
 - Are married to an individual who served in special guerilla units or irregular forces who died in Laos, Thailand, or